By Adam Tong

 With NDC, airlines gain the ability to access customer information, personalize the user experience, and directly sell ancillaries and seats from a single source, bypassing many third-party intermediaries.

-While many airlines and IT companies have embraced NDC capabilities, the GDS remains the primary distribution channel in the industry.
-However, the introduction of NDC has paved the way for a more innovative and customer-centric approach to flight distribution and ancillary services while streamline flight booking process.
+While many airlines and IT companies have adopted NDC capabilities, GDS remains the primary distribution channel in the industry.
+NDC’s introduction has opened the path for more innovative, customer-centric flight distribution and ancillary services.

 II.
 Key flight booking process steps